nanoframework/nanoframework.github.io/content/contributing/markdown-creation.md

 Markdown files are text based.
 If you want to learn about possibilities (headers, lists, tables, code and such) this cheat sheet is always helpful: [Markdown Cheatsheet · adam-p/markdown-here Wiki · GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 There are a number of them.

 Using Markdown is different than using a WYSIWYG editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.
 When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.
+That said, as explained in the [section below](#preview-in-vs-code), you can have a nice preview when you open the repository with VS Code.

 You can find more information, a full documentation [here](https://www.markdownguide.org/).